ajantaju/F4FEVR/README.md

 - Read how to use and configure [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").

-Run F4FEVR from MO2.
+-Run F4FEVR from MO2.

 Load your game.

 - Open FRIK settings from pipboys misc section and calibrate.
+Remember to save to ini when you have good settings.

 Enjoy your adventure!